- Editorial Policies

 - English will be used as the standard language of articles in JFBR.
 Prospective authors are urged to consistently adhere to a standard form of English, following U.S., British, or Australian English conventions.

 - All scientific measurements should also conform to SI standards, e.g., meters, kilograms, and liters.
-There will be no set standard method of describing measurement suffixes outside of the SI frame, e.g., volume may be expressed in liters, milliliters (mL), deciliters (dL), cm3, cc, etc. Journal allows conversions to customary units in parenthesis, if relevant.
+Imperial, US customary and other units should be converted to SI units whenever possible or the conversions to SI should be provided.
+There will be no set standard method of describing measurement suffixes outside of the SI frame, e.g., volume may be expressed in liters (L), milliliters (mL), deciliters (dL), cubic centimeters (cm3), etc. Journal allows conversions to customary units in parenthesis, if relevant.
 For instance, the land parcel is 202.3 hectares (500 acres).